Real Estate in Spain

 If you are thinking about moving to Spain, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "We came in 2020 and the housing costs have increased at least 20% in Malaga and on the CDS since we arrived.
 We live in a town on the coast with population 75,000 and have read the average rent here is the same as Madrid average!
 Another thing to remember is the currency exchange rates, if your funds are outside the EU.
-Our rent went up $175 this month solely due to the exchange rate," said one person in Spain.
+Our rent went up $175 this month solely due to the exchange rate," said one in Spain.

 "The cost of housing in Spain varies greatly depending on location and other factors, such as quality and size of the property.
 Generally, in large cities the cost of living is higher, with rents for a one bedroom apartment reaching an average of around €700 per month.
 Outside of big cities, rents will typically be much lower, ranging from around €400-500 for a one bedroom flat.
-With the increasing popularity of Spain as a holiday and expat destination, property prices have risen in recent years, making it an attractive area for investments," remarked one foreigner who made the move to Spain.
+With the increasing popularity of Spain as a holiday and expat destination, property prices have risen in recent years, making it an attractive area for investments," explained one expat in Spain.

 Should I buy or rent a home in Spain?